Puppy Trainer F.A.Q.

 You will be training your puppy twenty-four hours a day.
 Even when service dogs in training are playing, they are still learning and shaping appropriate service dog behavior.
 You will be required to do a minimum of 15 minutes a day of actual one on one clicker training with your puppy.
 This is outside of any class, public outings or walks.
 Training your puppy requires patience and the ability to not get frustrated easily, but most volunteers report that the positive reinforcement techniques used at PAD make training puppies a blast!

-5. How Much Money Will I Spend Being A Puppy Trainer?
+5. How Much Money Will I Spend Being A Puppy Raiser?

 PAD strives to supply our raisers with everything they will need to successfully train their puppy.
 We actively reach out to the community for monetary donations, as well as donations of products we are in need of.
 Because we run solely on donations, we only guarantee that your puppy will come with a service dog harness, collar and PAD ID tag for their collar.
 Additionally, puppies that go to our veterinarian will have their veterinary costs covered.
 These costs are: vaccinations, stool clearances, spay/neuter costs, hip/elbow x-rays and any emergency visits.